Jaguar XJ (XJ40): Models

-XJ6 1986-1994
+XJ6 (1986–1994)

 The base XJ6 of the model range was modestly equipped; extra-cost options included alloy wheels, anti-lock brakes, air conditioning, leather upholstery, and an automatic transmission.
 The exterior featured two pairs of circular headlamps and black powder-coated window frames.

-Sovereign 1986-1994
+Sovereign (1986–1994)

 The Sovereign model came equipped with significantly more features than the base XJ6.
 Included was air conditioning, headlamp washers, a six-speaker sound system, rear self-levelling suspension (SLS), anti-lock braking system, and inlaid burl walnut wood trim (pre-MY1991).
 The headlamps fitted were the rectangular single units.
 The window frames were made from stainless steel.

-Sport 1993-1994
+Sport (1993–1994)

-Late in the XJ40 run 3.2S and 4.0S, in 1993-1994, Jaguar introduced the Sport model.
-It was available only with the six-cylinder engine, and featured rosewood interior trim (as opposed to the walnut trim of other models.)
+Late in the XJ40 run 3.2S and 4.0S in 1993–1994, Jaguar introduced the Sport model.
+It was available only with the six-cylinder engine and featured rosewood interior trim, as opposed to the walnut trim of other models.
 Both the door mirrors and radiator grill vanes were colour-keyed to the body, which was decorated with twin coachlines.
 Wider-profile tires were fitted, mounted on five-spoke alloy wheels.

-Majestic 1989-1992 (SWB) & 1993-1994 (LWB)
+Majestic (1989–1992 – SWB; 1993–1994 – LWB)

-A rare long-wheelbase model named the "Majestic" was produced in 1993 and 1994.
-These vehicles started life as a SWB body which was then taken away from the standard production line and stretched by Project Aerospace in Coventry, before being returned to Castle Bromwich plant for paint before being finally assembled on the production line at Browns Lane under the direction of Jaguar Special Vehicle Operations.
+A rare long-wheelbase model named the Majestic was produced in 1993 and 1994.
+These vehicles started life as a SWB body that was then taken away from the standard production line and stretched by Project Aerospace in Coventry, before being returned to Castle Bromwich plant for paint before being finally assembled on the production line at Browns Lane under the direction of Jaguar Special Vehicle Operations.
 This meant the Majestic carried a significant price premium over the standard models.
-It was offered to all markets except the USA & Canada.
-This Car should never be confused with cars which were stretched into limousines through an after market company.
+It was offered to all markets except the United States and Canada.
+This car should not be confused with cars that were stretched into limousines through an after-market company.

-There was also a Short Wheel Base (SWB) version on the regular wheelbase for the US market only from 1989-1992, called the "Vanden Plas Majestic" but badged as "Majestic".
-These cars were mostly finished in Regency Red (with Red "Lattice" alloys), apart from the 1992 cars which were finished in Black Cherry (with Oyster "Roulette" alloys).
-A SWB USA Majestic can be identified by "M" as the fourth letter of its VIN, and the LWB rest of world Majestic's have an "M" as the seventh digit of the VIN.
+There was a Short Wheel Base (SWB) version on the regular wheelbase for the United States market only from 1989 to 1992, called the Vanden Plas Majestic but badged as Majestic.
+These cars were mostly finished in Regency Red (with Red Lattice alloys), apart from the 1992 cars which were finished in Black Cherry (with Oyster Roulette alloys).
+A SWB USA Majestic can be identified by M as the fourth letter of its VIN, and the LWB rest of world Majestic's have an M as the seventh digit of the VIN.

-Gold 1994
+Gold (1994)

 The Gold model was introduced in 1994 with a limited set of features and options, and for a modest price.
 It was available in fewer exterior colours than other models, and was identified by a gold-plated badge on the boot and gold growler badge at the top of the radiator grille.
-Gold cars were fitted with the "Kiwi" style wheels and painted with twin coachlines.
+Gold cars were fitted with the Kiwi-style wheels and painted with twin coachlines.